 - Stanford recognizes that the ACT charges a fee for each score report.
 If you are applying with a fee waiver and the cost associated with the submission of all ACT scores presents a financial hardship, you may simply send one score report and self-report the remainder of your ACT scores in your application.
 All official scores will be required if you are offered admission.

 - If you took the SAT or ACT before the writing section was added, email email@example.com.

 Superscoring Test Results

-- For the ACT Plus Writing, we will focus on the highest Composite and the highest Combined English/Writing scores from all test sittings.
-We will also consider individual subscores.
+- For the ACT, we will review all subscores and will focus on the highest Composite and the highest English and writing scores from all test sittings.

 Late Test Scores

-We recommend students take the required tests well in advance of the application deadlines.
-It is unlikely that scores from tests taken after the deadlines will arrive in time for review.
-Similarly, please allow sufficient time for official scores to arrive by the application deadlines.
-We cannot delay the review of an application in anticipation of scores that will arrive after the deadline nor can we guarantee that late scores will be reviewed.Updated on May 29, 2015 9:48 AM
+We recommend students take the required tests well in advance of the application deadline.
+It is unlikely that scores from tests taken after the deadline will arrive in time for review.
+We cannot delay the review of an application in anticipation of scores that will arrive after the deadline nor can we guarantee that late scores will be reviewed.Updated on October 24, 2016 8:46 AM